jeanniewang/matrix-manipulation/README.md

     √ should invert the matrix
     √ should flatten the matrix
-    √ should return the sum of elements in this matrix √ should return the mulplication of elements in this matrix
+    √ should return the sum of elements in this matrix √ should return the product of elements in this matrix
     ```